 Harness the power of your voice

 Every time you step onto that stage, every word you utter, every idea you present, someone will have something to say.
 Some will cheer you on; others will tear you down.
 But what’s the alternative?
-To say nothing; do nothing and dim your own light because you fear judgment?
+To say nothing, do nothing, and dim your own light because you fear judgment?
+Not an option.

-As a public speaker, the moment you open your mouth, you create ripples.
-And with those ripples come waves—some of praise and some of criticism.
-The more you stand up and speak, the more people notice you.
-And the more visible you are, the more feedback—approving and disapproving—you attract.
+As a public speaker, the moment you open your mouth, you express an idea.
+The idea and/or how you express it are both subject to judgment.
+In some cases, the judgment will lead to praise and others to criticism.
+The more you stand up and speak, the more people hear from you and see you.
+And the more visible you are, the more feedback you get.
+Approval and disapproval.
+You’ll get it all.

 Avoiding criticism means avoiding action.
 It’s choosing to remain silent when your voice could make a difference.
 It’s choosing to hold back your best ideas because you’re afraid someone might disagree.

-When you choose silence, you are choosing insignificance.
+When you choose silence, you also choose insignificance.
 You are opting out of opportunities that could change your career, your audience, and even the world.
 The tragedy is that this fear-driven approach does more damage to your potential than any criticism ever could.

 Criticism is not your enemy; it’s really a tool and path for growth.
 Think of it as a spotlight on areas where you can improve, refine, and strengthen your message.

-Let’s face it, no one gives a flawless speech every time.
+Let’s face it, no one gives a flawless speech.
 Even the most seasoned speakers get feedback, some of it sharp and uncomfortable.
 But instead of shrinking from it, the best speakers lean in.
 They ask themselves: “What can I learn from this?” and “How can I use this to get better?”

 Here’s a strategy: after every speech, seek out feedback.
 Don’t just wait for compliments.
 Ask people what didn’t resonate, what felt unclear, or where they lost interest.